Converting 9-digit integers to strings

 }

-After you get over all the underscores, you can see that this code is full of the same divide-by-multiplying trick.
-For example, the assignment to g is doing WINT_R(f, 16, 10) four times in parallel (note the choice of k = 16 rather than the minimal k = 10; it could use 10, but using 16 allows it to get a shift for free as part of _mm_mulhi_epu16).
+four times in parallel (note the choice of k = 16 rather than the minimal k = 10; it could use 10, but using 16 allows it to get a shift for free as part of _mm_mulhi_epu16

 Of course, a consideration of different implementations wouldn't be complete without a benchmark.
 As such, I present a highly unscientific benchmark of how long it takes a single core of my MacBook to convert every integer between 0 and 999999999 to a string:

-clang -O2clang -O2 -m32 -msse2
+clang -O2 | clang -O2 -m32 -msse2 | |

-We can conclude that vectorisation is a win, that 32-bit code is slightly slower than 64-bit code (except for the vectorised solution), that LuaJIT's cleverness isn't an improvement upon the simple divmod9 (once Clang has optimised the hell out of divmod9), and that sprintf is dog slow.
+We can conclude that vectorisation is a win, that 32-bit code is slightly slower than 64-bit code (except for the vectorised solution), that LuaJIT's cleverness isn't an improvement upon the simple divmod9

 Of course, your choice of compiler is important.
 I've used Clang for the above, as it is the default easy option for MacBooks, but we shouldn't forget gcc.
-Then again, perhaps we should forget gcc: its 64-bit compilation of vectorised9 turns _mm_set1_epi32(n) into a store-to-memory, a load-from-memory, and a shuffle — the shuffle is required, but the store and load are definitely not.
-Meanwhile, gcc's 32-bit compilation of vectorised9 turns _mm_storel_epi64 into a store-to-memory, two loads-from-memory, and two more stores-to-memory — everything except the first store is completely superfluous.
+Then again, perhaps we should forget gcc: its 64-bit compilation of vectorised9

 Next time we'll see how converting 9-digit integers to strings turns out to be very useful in the context of converting floating point numbers to strings.